brotatotes/bht-automation/bht gen 3/Matthew/Chapter 22/Matthew 22 37 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:51:30
+- Timestamp: 12-25-2023 20:31:51
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 71
+- BHT Word Count: 88
-- BHT Commentary Usage: 50.0%
+- BHT Commentary Usage: 37.29%
-- BHT Quality Score: 1.2004448108394639
+- BHT Quality Score: 1.48114341587636
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (56):
+- ChatGPT injected words (59):
-	['a', 'an', 'and', 'aspect', 'be', 'being', 'but', 'commandment', 'deuteronomy', 'devotion', 'distinguishing', 'emphasizing', 'encompasses', 'every', 'follow', 'for', 'forced', 'freely', 'from', 'given', 'god', 'him', 'idols', 'in', 'insincere', 'intellect', 'is', 'it', 'jews', 'lives', 'love', 'must', 'need', 'not', 'of', 'one', 'or', 'our', 'passion', 'reason', 'reiterated', 'reminder', 'same', 'sentiment', 'that', 'the', 'their', 'this', 'thought', 'to', 'true', 'truly', 'unwavering', 'whole', 'will', 'with']
+	['a', 'affection', 'all', 'and', 'are', 'aspect', 'being', 'called', 'commandment', 'commandments', 'demand', 'desires', 'devotion', 'encompasses', 'entirety', 'every', 'facet', 'fills', 'for', 'god', 'grace', 'heart', 'helps', 'his', 'illuminating', 'in', 'intellect', 'is', 'it', 'lives', 'lord', 'love', 'mind', 'need', 'of', 'our', 'passion', 'perfect', 'permeate', 'pursuit', 'reason', 'recognition', 'senses', 'sentiment', 'should', 'sincere', 'soul', 'summary', 'supreme', 'that', 'the', 'this', 'thought', 'to', 'understand', 'us', 'we', 'will', 'with']
-- ChatGPT injected words (significant words only) (28):
+- ChatGPT injected words (significant words only) (37):
-	['aspect', 'commandment', 'deuteronomy', 'devotion', 'distinguishing', 'emphasizing', 'encompasses', 'follow', 'forced', 'freely', 'given', 'god', 'idols', 'insincere', 'intellect', 'jews', 'lives', 'love', 'need', 'passion', 'reason', 'reiterated', 'reminder', 'sentiment', 'thought', 'true', 'truly', 'unwavering']
+	['affection', 'aspect', 'called', 'commandment', 'commandments', 'demand', 'desires', 'devotion', 'encompasses', 'entirety', 'facet', 'fills', 'god', 'grace', 'heart', 'helps', 'illuminating', 'intellect', 'lives', 'lord', 'love', 'mind', 'need', 'passion', 'perfect', 'permeate', 'pursuit', 'reason', 'recognition', 'senses', 'sentiment', 'sincere', 'soul', 'summary', 'supreme', 'thought', 'understand']

 ### Logs
-- Attempt 1 BHT: To truly follow the commandment in Matthew 22:37, one must give their whole being to loving God.
-This includes the full range of human capacities - reason, intellect, sentiment, passion, thought, and will.
-It is through this all-encompassing love that the Jews are reminded of their devotion to the one true God, distinct from idols and external influences.
-This love should not be forced or insincere, but freely given.
-In Deuteronomy 6:5, the same commandment is reiterated, emphasizing the need for an unwavering love for God that encompasses every aspect of our lives.
+- Attempt 1 BHT: We are called to love the Lord our God with every aspect of our being—heart, soul, and mind.
+This commandment encompasses the entirety of our affection, reason, intellect, sentiment, passion, thought, and will.
+It is a demand for supreme devotion, a recognition that our devotion to God should permeate every facet of our lives.
+This summary of the commandments helps us understand that God desires not only outward obedience, but a sincere and perfect love that fills all our senses.
+Though we may falter in our pursuit of perfect love, our obligation to love the Lord in this manner remains the same.
+When the Spirit of God produces the grace and fruit of love in our souls, we will love the Lord sincerely and with all that we have and are.
-- 🔄 Matthew 22:37 (attempt 1, 91 words, 45.59% quotes quality score: 1.1524079293576115, V2 normalized quality score: 29.66, commentator tiers 1-3: 0.0%, 42.33%, 57.67%)
+- 🔄 Matthew 22:37 (attempt 1, 132 words, 38.67% quotes quality score: 1.3670668953955045, V2 normalized quality score: 36.8, commentator tiers 1-3: 0.0%, 44.71%, 55.29%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: To truly follow this commandment, one must love God with their whole being - reason, intellect, sentiment, passion, thought, and will.
-This love is not to be forced or insincere, but freely given.
-It is a reminder to the Jews of their devotion to the true God, distinguishing Him from idols.
-In Deuteronomy 6:5, the same commandment is reiterated, emphasizing the need for an unwavering love that encompasses every aspect of our lives.
-- 🔄 Matthew 22:37 (attempt 2, 71 words, 50.0% quotes quality score: 1.2004448108394639, V2 normalized quality score: 31.26, commentator tiers 1-3: 0.0%, 40.17%, 59.83%)
-- Attempt 3 BHT: To love the Lord your God with all your heart, soul, and mind means to offer Him your supreme affection and the entirety of your being.
-This encompasses the whole energy of your reason, intellect, sentiment, passion, thought, and will.
-It is a demand for complete devotion.
-The Jews are reminded that this rule of life is prescribed by the one true God, differentiating Him from idols and urging them to adhere to pure worship.
-The love of God is the foundation of godliness, a voluntary and willing offering of oneself to the Lord.
-It involves the love of God with all your powers, faculties, and even material possessions.
-It is an all-encompassing love that transcends time, circumstances, and everything God does for us.
-(Deuteronomy 6:5)
+- Attempt 2 BHT: We are called to love the Lord our God with every aspect of our being—heart, soul, and mind.
+This commandment encompasses the entirety of our affection, reason, intellect, sentiment, passion, thought, and will.
+It is a demand for supreme devotion, a recognition that our love for God should permeate every facet of our lives.
+This summary of the commandments helps us understand that God desires a sincere and perfect love that fills all our senses, illuminating our need for his grace in our pursuit of perfect love.
-- 🔄 Matthew 22:37 (attempt 3, 126 words, 35.53% quotes quality score: 1.3380615956374364, V2 normalized quality score: 35.83, commentator tiers 1-3: 0.0%, 49.02%, 50.98%)
+- 🔄 Matthew 22:37 (attempt 2, 88 words, 37.29% quotes quality score: 1.48114341587636, V2 normalized quality score: 40.59, commentator tiers 1-3: 0.0%, 50.62%, 49.38%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: To love the Lord your God with all your heart, soul, and mind requires offering Him supreme affection and the entirety of your being.
-This includes the whole energy of reason, intellect, sentiment, passion, thought, and will.
-It is a demand for complete devotion, distinguishing the true God from idols.
-The foundation of godliness is the voluntary and willing love of God, which involves all powers, faculties, and even material possessions.
-This all-encompassing love transcends time, circumstances, and everything God does for us.
-(Deuteronomy 6:5)
+- Attempt 3 BHT: We are commanded to love the Lord our God with our entire being—heart, soul, and mind.
+This means offering the whole energy of our reasoning, intellect, sentiment, passion, thought, and will in complete devotion.
+It is a call for supreme affection, a recognition that our love for God should saturate every aspect of our lives.
+This summary of the commandments shows us that God desires a genuine and unwavering love that fills all our senses, acknowledging our dependency on His grace to fulfill this perfect love.
-- 🔄 Matthew 22:37 (attempt 4, 85 words, 36.67% quotes quality score: 1.424816758445949, V2 normalized quality score: 38.72, commentator tiers 1-3: 0.0%, 49.07%, 50.93%)
+- 🔄 Matthew 22:37 (attempt 3, 87 words, 40.32% quotes quality score: 1.4700746207003348, V2 normalized quality score: 40.22, commentator tiers 1-3: 0.0%, 53.04%, 46.96%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: To love the Lord your God with all your heart, soul, and mind means to offer supreme affection, involving reason, sentiment, and thought.
-It is a demand for complete devotion.
-The true and only God prescribes this rule of life, distinguishing Himself from idols.
-The love of God is the foundation of godliness, a voluntary, willing offering of oneself to the Lord.
-This all-encompassing love includes the love of God with all powers, faculties, and material possessions, transcending time, circumstances, and everything He does for us.
-(Deuteronomy 6:5)
+- Attempt 4 BHT: This verse commands us to love the Lord our God with all our heart, soul, and mind.
+It is a call to offer our whole being in complete devotion, using every faculty of our soul, including our will, understanding, and affections.
+Our love for God should be sincere, upright, and without hypocrisy.
+We are reminded that our love for God must be genuine and integrated into every aspect of our lives, reliant on His grace to fulfill this perfect love.
+- 🔄 Matthew 22:37 (attempt 4, 80 words, 52.63% quotes quality score: 1.2533148048189517, V2 normalized quality score: 33.02, commentator tiers 1-3: 0.0%, 40.93%, 59.07%)
+	- 'VERSE' FOUND IN BHT!
+- Attempt 5 BHT: We are directed to love the Lord our God with our entire being, involving our heart, soul, and mind.
+This instruction entails offering our whole self in wholehearted devotion, employing all aspects of our soul, including our will, understanding, and affections.
+Our love for God should be authentic, upright, and devoid of hypocrisy.
+This summary highlights the necessity of a genuine and all-encompassing love for God, that permeates every dimension of our existence, underscoring our dependence on His grace to realize this ideal love.
-- 🔄 Matthew 22:37 (attempt 5, 88 words, 32.76% quotes quality score: 1.3428372375882727, V2 normalized quality score: 35.99, commentator tiers 1-3: 0.0%, 46.28%, 53.72%)
+- 🔄 Matthew 22:37 (attempt 5, 85 words, 37.29% quotes quality score: 1.207428367322986, V2 normalized quality score: 31.49, commentator tiers 1-3: 0.0%, 43.14%, 56.86%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 22:37 bht prompt v0.8 (71 words, 50.0% quotes)
+- ✅ Matthew 22:37 bht prompt v0.8 (88 words, 37.29% quotes)
-- quality score: 1.2004448108394639, V2 normalized quality score: 31.26, commentator tiers 1-3: 0.0%, 40.17%, 59.83%)
+- quality score: 1.48114341587636, V2 normalized quality score: 40.59, commentator tiers 1-3: 0.0%, 50.62%, 49.38%)